bestbyj/bestbyj/README.md

 - 💞️ I’m looking to collaborate on ai tool developement and trainning
 - 📫 How to reach me ...bestbyj@gmail.com
 - 😄 Pronouns: ...He
 - ⚡ Fun fact: ...
 PEACE is formal preparation for war.
 Protection first.
-Prayer is the Key
+Prayer is the Key.
+Jesus Christ is the way.

 <!---
 bestbyj/bestbyj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.